-The two-tone gold dial is sensational, the outer edge of this dial has a powdered gold texture effect which we believe adds flair to this already immaculate watch.
-This dial is complete with date function and centre minutes track, and features its original ‘stick’ style hands which are matched with applied gilt black square batons.
-The deep gold centre rotating disc, used for setting the alarm function, contrasts wonderfully with the powdered gold texture edge of the dial and again by the gold case.
+The two-tone gold dial is sensational.
+The outer edge of the dial has a powdered gold texture effect, adding a touch of flair to this already immaculate watch.
+The dial is complete with a date function and centre minutes track and carries original ‘stick’ style hands which are matched with applied black square batons.
+The deep gold centre rotating disc, used for setting the alarm function, contrasts wonderfully with the textured edge of the dial and again by the gold case.
 The different gold finishes on the dial catch the light beautifully as we have tried to demonstrate in the photographs.
-As ever the watch and dial look much better in real life.
+As ever, the watch and dial look much better in real life.

 As usual, Jaeger has done an excellent job of keeping the dial very clear and simple, considering the extra alarm function of the watch.

-This dial is simply signed ‘Jaeger-LeCoultre’ at the very top of the dial below 12, with ‘Automatic’ at the bottom of the dial just above 6 and ‘T Swiss Made T’ at the very bottom of the dial below 6.
+This dial is simply signed ‘Jaeger-LeCoultre’ at the very top, below 12, with ‘Automatic’ at the bottom, just above 6 and ‘T Swiss Made T’ at the very bottom, below 6.

-Usually, we restore the dials of the watches we sell, however, we decided in this case, due to its exceptional condition, to retain its originality and charm for the many collectors who prefer this.
+Usually, we restore the dials of the watches we sell, however, we decided in this case to leave it alone, due to its exceptional condition and to retain its originality and charm for the many collectors who prefer this.
 It also helps to contrast with almost all of the other watch dials you see on our website which have been restored.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you see here may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

-This wonderful Jaeger-LeCoultre carries the outstanding Calibre K825, 17 Jewel bumper automatic movement which remains in tip-top condition.
-The added complication of a date function to this already unique, bumper automatic, alarm, waterproof watch, elevates it to something really special.
+This wonderful Jaeger-LeCoultre dress watch carries the outstanding Calibre K825, 17 Jewel bumper automatic movement which remains in tip-top condition.
+The added complication of a date function to this already unique, bumper automatic, waterproof watch, elevates it to something really special.

 The movement on this watch is running and functioning perfectly.
 The alarm is wound and set with the crown at 2 o’clock.
 When the alarm sounds it is perfectly loud enough to hear without being too loud and one can also feel the alarm gently vibrating on the wrist.
 It will sound for 20 seconds, unless you wish to silence it immediately, by pulling out the same crown at 2 o’clock.
 This is very convenient since the alarm has its own alarm spring, which takes quite a bit of winding from its fully unwound state.
 Of course, if you only want the alarm to sound for around 5 seconds and for it not to be so loud, then simply wind the alarm crown to a quarter of its fully wound state.

-The watch movement has been fully overhauled and serviced by our vintage JLC specialist watchmaker and after having been on test on our electronic time-grapher, it is running arrow straight, within +14 seconds per day!
+The movement has been fully overhauled and serviced by our vintage JLC specialist watchmaker and after having been on test on our electronic timegrapher, is running arrow straight, within +14 seconds per day with a power reserve of 44 hours when fully wound!
 This is outstanding for any watch of this age.
-The movement also has a power reserve of 44 hours when fully wound.
 This movement has been very well maintained and cared for and is in sparkling condition.
 We therefore have no hesitation in offering our 12-month warranty on the movement of this watch*.

-The movement is signed Jaeger-LeCoultre, Swiss, and carries the calibre number K825 and the serial number 1991946, dating the watch to 1968.
+The movement is signed ‘Jaeger-LeCoultre’ and ‘Swiss’ and carries the calibre number K825 and the serial number 1991946, dating the watch to 1968.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.